Who this document is for

 Identify the alert patient.
 The Sentinel card shows Patient ID, score, pattern, condition, and whether a ZOE session was used.
 Click the card to expand full details including ZOE transcript excerpt if available.

-Follow up.
-If the coordinator has not actioned an Urgent alert within 3 days, escalate to the clinical lead.
-Log the escalation in your operations journal.
+Stage 3 — Resolve.
+After the patient situation is addressed and clinical follow-up is complete, click Resolve.
+The alert is marked resolved with a full audit trail and removed from the active Sentinel queue.
+If the coordinator has not actioned an Urgent alert within 3 days, escalate to the clinical lead and log the escalation in your operations journal.

 Export the sentinel log monthly.
 Use the "Export Sentinel Log" button at the bottom of the sentinel feed.
 File in your quality documentation.
-This export covers all alerts including reviewed ones.
+This export covers all alerts including resolved ones with their full audit trail.

 Patient safety note